cyupa/website/src/pages/legal/terms/customer-terms/index.md

 ## Termination for cause

-We or the Customer may terminate the Contract on notice to the other party if the other party materially breaches the Contract and such breach is not cured within thirty (30) days after the non-breaching party provides notice of the breach.
-The Customer is responsible for its Authorized Users, including for any breaches of this Contract caused by its Authorized Users.
-We may terminate the Contract immediately on notice to the Customer if we reasonably believe that the Services are being used by the Customer or its Authorized Users in violation of applicable law.
+We or Customer may terminate the Contract on notice to the other party if the other party materially breaches the Contract and such breach is not cured within thirty (30) days after the non-breaching party provides notice of the breach.
+Customer is responsible for its Authorized Users, including for any breaches of this Contract caused by its Authorized Users.
+We may terminate the Contract immediately on notice to Customer if we are notified, or reasonably believe, that the Services are being used by Customer or its Authorized Users in violation of applicable law.

-Upon any termination for cause by the Customer, we will refund the Customer any prepaid fees covering the remainder of the term of all subscriptions after the effective date of termination.
+Upon any termination for cause by Customer, we will refund Customer any prepaid fees covering the remainder of the term of all subscriptions after the effective date of termination.
 Upon any termination for cause by us, the Customer will pay any unpaid fees covering the remainder of the term of those subscriptions after the effective date of termination.
-In no event will any termination relieve the Customer of the obligation to pay any fees payable to us for the period prior to the effective date of termination.
+In no event will any termination relieve Customer of the obligation to pay any fees payable to us for the period prior to the effective date of termination.

 ## Termination without cause